 Philip employs a variety of tools and methods to achieve his work, from chainsaw to gouge and mallet.
 The texture and contrast arrived at through scorching is a large element of his work, adding atmosphere and soul.

-Nature and the materials it provides have long been an interest to Philip, with many days spent rock climbing and many nights sleeping in the forest, often wondering about the form and feel of the materials around us.
+Nature and the materials it provides have long been an interest.
+With many days climbing rock and many nights sleeping in the forest, often wondering about the form and feel of the materials around us.